 Now you can hit them with a retargeting ad that contains more offers that can entice them to click.

-You can also create custom audiences off users who have engaged with Canvas or Collection Ads and show them specific products.
+You can also create custom audiences with users who have engaged with Collection Ads and show them specific products.

 You can find these options under the “Fullscreen Experience,” which is categorized under the “Engagement” custom audience category.